Skip to content

 How Does Dr. Shaarawy Decide Which Transplant Is Right for You?

-The decision is based on:
+The decision rests on:

 • Corneal topography + OCT